What codes should you use to bill for vaccines and immunization administration? Do you bill per-shot, or per-antigen

 Configure Your PCC System For Immunization Administration

-Your PCC Client Advocate or New Client Implementation specialist can help you set up your PCC system to properly bill immunizations and immunization administration.
+PCC Support or your New Client Implementation specialist can help you set up your PCC system to properly bill immunizations and immunization administration.
 However, posting the different administration codes takes practice and over time you may need to update your procedure codes, adjust your charge screens, customize an encounter form, or adjust other tools to meet your practice’s workflow.
 Your billers and those who administer vaccines should understand how many additional antigens are represented in combination vaccines.

 You can make a number of configuration changes in Practice Management that could help your practice implement correct immunization administration billing.
 Review the options below and contact PCC Support for help.